Divorce Lawyers Near Me

 - Ask about their process and how they communicate with clients

-- Ask friends and family members for recommendation
+- Ask friends and family members for a recommendation

 - Look online on google and bing for divorces lawyers websites